enrique-mendoza/LX-frontend-Mission/01-intro/01-requeriments/README.md

 # Practice 01 - Requeriments 📚

-You can [download](./requeriments.doc) my requeriments document to see my results.
+You can [download](./requeriments.doc) requeriments document template with my results.

 ## Credits: